stacks-network/stacks-core/sip/sip-003-peer-network.md

 frontier set has `8 * sqrt(F)` slots full, where `F` is the maximum size of the frontier.
 In such cases, a random existing peer in one of the slots is chosen for possible eviction, but only if it is offline.
-The peer will attempt to handshake with the existing peer before evicting it, and if it responds, the new node is discarded and no eviction takes place.
+The peer will attempt to ping or (if its data is expired) handshake with the existing peer before evicting it, and if it responds, the new node is discarded and no eviction takes place.

-In addition to crawling neighbors, the peer will select a small number of frontier peers to ping, with probability proportional to how long ago they were contacted (according to `T-contact`).
-This periodic ping bumps the frontier peers' `C-success`, `C-failure`, and `T-contact` measurements.
+Insertion and deletion are deterministic (and in deletion's case, predicated on a failure to ping) in order to prevent a malicious remote peer from filling up the frontier set with junk.
+The ping-then-evict test is in place also to prevent peers with a longer uptime from being easily replaced by short-lived peers.

 **Mapping the Peer Network**